 Federal regulations require FEMA National Flood Insurance for all federally-funded projects located within a Specific Flood Hazard Area-100 year floodplain.
 Insurance will be obtained before work begins and must be maintained at minimum throughout the remaining project and closeout.
-IEDA requires flood insurance for new housing units constructed in the 500-year floodplain.
-This flood insurance requirement does not apply to areas with reduced flood risk due to levee (Zone X)

-Subrecipients shall follow the federal procurement requirements detailed in the 2019 CDBG-DR Policies and Procedures Manual for CDBG-DR projects and in 2 CFR Part 200.
+Subrecipients shall follow the federal procurement requirements detailed in the Combined CDBG-DR Policies and Procedures Manual for CDBG-DR projects and in 2 CFR Part 200.
 Any procurement conducted by the subrecipient must comply with the procurement policy in the 2019 CDBG-DR Policies and Procedures Manual.